raminokhrati/Nlar/README.md

         Note: If the path contains spaces, you can wrap it in quotes like so:
         SHARED_PATH='/your/local/path with spaces/resource'.

-Once the right path is configured, the experiments can be run either individually from their python file or by running the "run_experiments.py".
+**Once the right path is configured, the experiments can be run by executing "run_experiments.py" file in the folder "experiments".
+Alternatively, they can be run individually from their python files: folder "classifications" for classification experiments and folder "reinforcement-learning-ddqn" for the reinforcement learning experiment both located in folder "experiments".**

 ## License